 Body Mass Index (BMI) is one way of measuring body fat.
 It is based on your height and weight.

 Waist circumference is exactly what it sounds like — the measurement of the size of your waist.
 It can help doctors determine whether you store a significant amount of fat around your waist.
 And studies have shown that carrying belly fat, rather than at your hips, increases your risk of heart disease and type 2 diabetes.

 How are BMI and waist circumference measured?

 You can calculate your own BMI fairly easily, provided you have both an accurate weight and height.
-You can do the math yourself, (see equation at left) or visit the Heart and Vascular pages on WakeMed.org for our online BMI calculator.
-Once you have calculated your BMI, you can use that number to fi gure out where you fall on the scale of underweight, normal weight, overweight or obese.
+You can do the math yourself using the equation on this page.
+Once you have calculated your BMI, you can use that number to figure out where you fall on the scale of underweight, normal weight, overweight or obese.
 While this measurement is accurate for most people, keep in mind that it can be inaccurate for certain populations, including muscular athletes and older individuals or others who may have lost muscle mass.

 To measure your waist circumference, while standing, breathe out and then wrap a tape measure around your middle, slightly above your hipbones.
 Risks of heart disease and type 2 diabetes increase with a waist size greater than 35 inches for women or 40 inches for men.

 What are the risks of high BMI and waist circumference?